-In the case of a Controllable or Controllable for Safety Flight Disruption resulting in a delay lasting two hours or more, the Carrier will provide:
+In the case of a Controllable or Controllable for Safety Flight Disruption or Denial of Boarding resulting in a delay lasting two hours or more, the Carrier will provide:

-- i. food and drink in reasonable quantities having regard to the length of the wait, the time of day and the location of the passenger, and - ii. access to a means of communication:
+- i. food and drink in reasonable quantities having regard to the length of the wait, the time of day and the location of the passenger, and - ii. access to a means of communication;